VelvetVortex880/Minecraft-Learner/README.md

 # Minecraft-Learner

-This project provides a simple Mineflayer based bot controlled via a Python server.
-The server uses a small RL model and WebSockets to communicate with the bot.
-The bot can follow players, pathfind, auto-eat, use PVP, and react to chat.
-A basic environment viewer is provided via prismarine-viewer.
+This project provides a Mineflayer bot controlled by a Python server running a lightweight PPO reinforcement learning agent.
+The bot sends observations (position, health and inventory) to the server over WebSockets and receives movement, jump, attack and other actions in response.
+It can follow players, pathfind, auto-eat, engage in PvP and visualise the world using `prismarine-viewer`.

 **Note**: Due to environment limitations the npm dependencies are not installed here.
 You must run `npm install` yourself before using the bot.
 The Python server requires Python 3.8+ and PyTorch 2.2.

 ## Directory structure

 - `bot/` – Node.js bot implementation
-- `server/` – Python WebSocket server and RL stub
+- `server/` – Python WebSocket server with a simple PPO agent storing its learning data in `rl.db`

 ## Installation